Cubic threefolds moduli and the Monster group: Introduction

-where $\theta=\omega-\omega^2=\sqrt{-3}$ (so this form is actually $\theta\Ecal$-valued).
-This is what is called an \emph{Eisenstein lattice} and we shall adopt the convention that when we refer to it we shall use the corresponding blackboard font, in this case $\LL$.
-We regard $\LL$ as sitting in the complex vector space $V(\LL):=\CC\otimes_\Ecal \LL$, to which we have extended $\la \; ,\, \ra$ as a hermitian form.
-The signature of this form is half that of $L$ (which is indeed necessarily even).

-The case of interest here is when the signature of $L$ is of the form $(2n+2,2)$, for then $V(\LL)$ has \emph{Lorentzian} signature $(n,1)$.
-This implies that in the associated complex projective space is defined an $n$-dimensional complex ball $\BB(\LL)$ whose points represent the negative one-dimensional subspaces of $V(\LL)$.
+where $\theta=\omega-\omega^2=\sqrt{-3}$ \nomenclature[G]{$\theta$}{A root of $-3$\nomrefpage} (so this form is actually $\theta\Ecal$-valued; without the factor $\theta$ it would be skew-hermitian).
+This is what is called an \emph{Eisenstein lattice}.
+We shall adopt the convention that when we refer to it we shall use the corresponding blackboard font, in this case $\LL$. \nomenclature[A]{$\LL$}{an Eisenstein lattice; in Section \ref{sect:bimonster} more specifically the Allcock lattice\nomrefpage} We regard $\LL$ as sitting in the complex vector space $V(\LL):=\CC\otimes_\Ecal \LL$, \nomenclature[A]{$V(\LL)$}{the complex vector space underlying an Eisenstein lattice $\LL$\nomrefpage} to which we have extended $\la \; ,\, \ra$ as a hermitian form.
+The signature of this form is half that of $L$ (which is indeed necessarily even). \nomenclature[A]{$\LL$}{an Eisenstein lattice; in Section \ref{sect:bimonster} more specifically the Allcock lattice\nomrefpage} The case of interest here is when the signature of $L$ is of the form $(2n+2,2)$, for then $V(\LL)$ has \emph{Lorentzian} signature $(n,1)$.
+This implies that in the associated complex projective space is defined an $n$-dimensional complex ball $\BB(\LL)$ \nomenclature[A]{$\BB$}{a complex ball associated to a Lorentzian complex vector space} whose points represent the negative one-dimensional subspaces of $V(\LL)$.
 This ball is a hermitian symmetric domain for the group $\PU(V(\LL))$ of projective unitary transformations.
 We may think of this group as the group of real points of an algebraic group over $\QQ(\omega)$ which contains the image of $\PU(\LL)$ as an arithmetic subgroup, so that the latter acts properly discontinuously on $\BB(\LL)$.
 This is of course also true if we replace that image by a finite index subgroup $\G$.
-The Baily-Borel theory asserts that the resulting orbifold $X_\G:=\G\bs \BB(\LL)$ (a ball quotient) has a natural structure of a normal projective variety minus a finite subset, the so-called `cusps'.
+The Baily-Borel theory tells us that the resulting orbifold $X:=\G\bs \BB(\LL)$ \nomenclature[A]{$X$}{a ball quotient, but sometimes also referring to an arbitrary variety} (a ball quotient) has a natural structure of a normal projective variety minus a finite subset, the set of the so-called `cusps'.